diekrz2/ez-statinfo/README.md

 # ez-statinfo
 Easily view CPU, RAM, and disk usage

 Designed for Bodhi Linux.
 Allows you to simply and rudimentary display the amount of CPU, RAM, and disk used.
 A small window with a black background and white text.
+Drag while holding down the left mouse button on the white line.

 <img width="780" height="210" alt="shot-2025-10-21" src="https://github.com/user-attachments/assets/29aa849f-c09f-4dcb-b655-4fa70dce97f3" />